anvii/vue-imagine/docs/ImageSlider.md

 - `disabled`: Set to `true` to disable swiping.
 Default is `false`.
 Changing model value will ignore this property.
 - `transition`: CSS `transition` property.
 Default is `none`.
+- `threshold`: How many of picture to swipe left or right in order to change frame.
+Default is `0.15`.

 ### Methods